Shearson, Hammill & Co.: History

 Weill's next major target in 1979 was another prominent investment bank, Loeb, Rhoades, Hornblower & Co., which like Shearson had been suffering financial difficulties and was looking for a potential acquiror.
 During Mothers Day Weekend 1979, Shearson and Loeb agreed to an $83 million all-stock merger to form Shearson Loeb Rhoades, with Weill assuming the position of CEO of the combined firm.
 At the time of the merger, Shearson Loeb Rhoades, with $260 million of combined assets and approximately $550 million of revenue, was among the largest investment banking houses.
-By most measures, Shearson became the second largest Merrill Lynch as the second largest brokerage firm in the U.S. although the merger with Loeb Rhoades was more notable for introducing a stronger investment banking business to Shearson.
+By most measures, Shearson became the second largest brokerage firm in the U.S. after Merrill Lynch.
+The merger with Loeb Rhoades was notable for introducing a stronger investment banking business to Shearson.

 In 1981, Weill sold the combined Shearson Loeb Rhoades to American Express to form Shearson/American Express.
 In 1984, American Express would acquire the investment banking and trading firm, Lehman Brothers Kuhn Loeb, and added it to the Shearson family, creating Shearson Lehman/American Express.

 The Shearson name was finally abandoned in 1994 following Primerica's acquisition of Shearson from American Express.
 Although initially Primerica had intended to brand its retail brokerage business as Smith Barney Shearson, the Shearson name was dropped.